virtualdataset/metagen-docs/docsrc/content/siteinfo/typography.md

+---
+date: 2017-12-16
-# Typography
+title: Typography
+weight: 51
+menu:
+  main:
+    parent: "Site Info"
+    identifier: siteinfo
+    weight: 51
+---

-This book includes some diagrams that are rendered on the client side from various graphical markup systems.
+This book includes some diagrams that are rendered
+on the client side from various graphical markup systems.

 This page lets you verify that you can read the glyph and diagrams correctly.
 If